facebookresearch/aepsych/docs/db_overview.md

 ![DB Diagram](assets/db_diagram.png)

-In this diagram, the primary Table is in yellow, with all child tables in blue.
-The green-highlighted text represents the unique ID entry for that specific Table.
+In this diagram, the primary table is in yellow, with all child tables in blue.
+The green-highlighted text represents the unique ID entry for that specific table.
 The yellow-highlighted text corresponds to a foreign key in the primary (yellow) table.

 The raw_data Table is a fact table with two dimension child tables (in green).
 Again, the green-highlighted text represents the unique ID entry for that specific Table.
 The yellow-highlighted text corresponds to a foreign key in the fact (blue) table.